Visiting the Charles Town area of West Virginia? Charles Town Ghost Tours recommends these local restaurants, lodging, and attractions.

 Combine a shopping and dining experience in this family-owned store.
 Browse for antiques, clothing, books, electronics, and more, then take a break for breakfast, lunch, or a snack in the shop’s café.

-Enjoy dishes from Spain, France, Italy, Greece, Lebanon, and Morocco.
+Enjoy traditional and modern dishes from Spain, France, Italy, Greece, Lebanon, and Morocco.
 Open for both lunch and dinner.
+Reservations are recommended!

 Enjoy a relaxed stay in this restored historic mansion offering comfortable rooms with modern conveniences and a full breakfast.

 Built in the early 1900s, the Old Opera House opened as a performance theater in 1910 and became a movie theater years later.
 After the cinema closed, the Opera House became at various times apartments, a tavern, a florist shop, and even a two-lane bowling alley.
 In the 1970s, the Opera House was restored and once again presents live theatrical events.

 If an evening at this historic theater is on your itinerary, be sure to make reservations.
 Shows often sell out, especially the musicals.

 The Charles Town Farmers Market is Jefferson County’s premier farmers market, offering more vendors, more products, and more fun!